Why Is Water Known As Universal Solvent

 Transport of Nutrients and Waste

 Water serves as the primary transport medium in living organisms.
-In plants, water transports nutrients from the soil to the leaves through the xylem and carries sugars from the leaves to other parts of the plant through the phloem.
+So in plants, water transports nutrients from the soil to the leaves through the xylem and carries sugars from the leaves to other parts of the plant through the phloem.
 In animals, blood, which is mostly water, transports oxygen, nutrients, hormones, and other essential substances throughout the body.
 Water also helps remove waste products through urine and sweat.

 Biochemical Reactions in Aqueous Environments